 - Look out for relatives and neighbours - with 3.6 million older people in the UK living alone**, if you are able please take a minute to check on your neighbours.
 Are they ok?
 Can you do anything to help if needed?

-- Energy companies are offering advice on your energy supply during the Coronavirus outbreak.
+- Energy companies are offering advice on your energy supply during COVID-19.
 Read their advice

 - Keep a list of useful/emergency contacts and local organisations which can offer support by your phone.